Full 10-Day Northern Lights Self-Drive Tour of the Ring Road of Iceland

 Good to know

 Self-drive tours begin either in Reykjavik City or at Keflavik International Airport.
 A valid driver's license is required, along with at least one year of on-road experience.
-Please be aware that your itinerary may be rearranged to better suit your arrival date and time.
+Please be aware that your itinerary may be rearranged to better suit your arrival date and time and that breakfast may not be included in a few selected hostels and guesthouses.

 The northern lights are a natural phenomenon and, therefore, cannot be guaranteed, but this itinerary is designed to maximize your chances of seeing them if weather conditions allow.
 In cases of extreme weather, certain activities can be canceled at short notice.
 If this happens, we'll assist you with rearranging or replacing the activity.
 Any potential price difference will be refunded to you.